 The southern Africa countries of Angola, Namibia, and Botswana suffer from frequent floods and debilitating droughts, and too many people live in extreme poverty and have limited access to adequate water and sanitation services.

-Chemonics works with the Southern Africa Development Community and the Permanent Okavango River Basin Water Commission to implement strategies that integrate biodiversity protection, increase access to water supply and sanitation, focus on global climate change, and improve HIV/AIDS prevention and treatment.
+Chemonics worked with the Southern Africa Development Community and the Permanent Okavango River Basin Water Commission to implement strategies that integrate biodiversity protection, increase access to water supply and sanitation, focus on global climate change, and improve HIV/AIDS prevention and treatment.

-- Strengthened institutional capacity for basin resource management in the context of global climate change
+- Strengthened institutional capacity for basin resource management in the context of global climate change.

 - Brought more than 13 million hectares of biologically important land under improved management.